goldentg/APIFetch/README.md

 # APIFetch

-A small CLI tool that allows various API connections.
+A small CLI tool that displays various data provided from APIs.

 ---